Fly round-trip Antarctica to/from Punta Arenas

 Day 15: King George Island—Disembark

 We return to King George Island in the South Shetland group today, lying off the northern tip of the Antarctic Peninsula.
 Our arrival is one day prior to our intended return flight, as a hedge against potential weather problems.
-Tomorrow morning, after a fortnight of extraordinary adventure, it will be time to say farewell to our hardy vessel, skipper and valiant crew.
+Tomorrow morning, after a fortnight of extraordinary adventure, it will be time to say farewell to our hardy vessel, captain and valiant crew.

 Day 16: Fly to Punta Arenas, Chile